Budibase champions (Coming soon)

 all items on this list, the decision to build an admin panel is

 usually down to a custom requirement which is not available of-the-shelf.

-automations to accelerate the processes involved with managing
+database, an interactive UI, and automations to accelerate the processes involved with managing shipments,

 There are many departments within a business which require software to